clinicjs/node-clinic-doctor/recommendations/unknown-readmore.md

     - Click the `inspect` link for that target – this will connect Chrome Devtools to the Node processes remote debug interface
     - In Devtools, select the *Memory* tab
     - Select the *Take heap snapshot* radio box, and then click *Take snapshot*
-    - Put the process under load (in the same way that the process was load tested for Node Clinic)
+    - Put the process under load (in the same way that the process was load tested for Clinic.js)
     - Click *Profiles* in the left panel, then click *Take snapshot* again
     - Under the *HEAP SNAPSHOTS* left panel, select the second Snapshot (it will be called *Snapshot 2*)
     - Locate the dropdown box just above the "Constructor" column (most likely the dropdown box says *Summary*)